Democrat 'spiritual' candidate stands out for quirky remarks at debate | DW | 28.06.2019

 "My first call is to the prime minister of New Zealand, who said that her goal is to make New Zealand the place where it's the best place in the world for a child to grow up, and I would tell her 'Girlfriend, you are so wrong, because the United States of America is going to be the best place in the world for a child to grow up,'" she said.

-Other foreign policy stances drew attention, like Williamson's pledge to try and rebuild a relationship with European leaders — at times frosty under Trump — by calling them to say: "We're baaack."
+Other foreign policy stances drew attention, like Williamson's pledge to try and rebuild a relationship with European leaders — at times frosty under current US President Donald Trump — by calling them to say: "We're baaack."

 She became the most-searched candidate during the debate, according to Google Trends — beating out the current front-runner, former Vice President Joe Biden.

-In her closing statement, she also laid out her plan to beat current US President Donald Trump in the 2020 election, saying that he has "harnessed fear for political purposes and only love can cast that out."
+In her closing statement, she also laid out her plan to beat current Trump in the 2020 election, saying that he has "harnessed fear for political purposes and only love can cast that out."

 "I'm going to harness love for political purposes.
 I will meet you on that field, and sir, love will win," she said.